 “Spend time learning more about bipolar disorder and the different ways it can manifest,” suggests Megan Tangradi, a licensed professional counselor and clinical director at Achieve Wellness, Northfield, New Jersey.
 “Try to gain an understanding of how it might affect your own behavior and the behavior of those around you.”

-This way, she says, a person can develop an understanding of how different people perceive and experience emotions.
+This way, a person can develop an understanding of how different people perceive and experience emotions.

 Timing empathy practice